AliKhorasaniZ/Todolist-react-express/README.md

 ### For Windows Users:

-2. Run setup.bat located in the main directory.
+2. Run `setup.bat` located in the main directory.
-3. Wait for the batch script to execute and close.
+3. Wait for the batch script to execute (a message asking to press a key will be displayed at the end).
-4. Navigate to the main folder and open the .env file.
+4. Navigate to the main folder and open the `.env` file.
-5. In the .env file, add your Atlas URI (required).
+5. In the `.env` file, add your Atlas URI (required).
 6. Add your preferred localhost port for the backend server to be hosted at (optional, defaults to 5000).
 7. Add your JWT secret token for data encryption (optional, default value is provided).
 8. The setup process is complete.
-To start the application, run start.bat.
+To start the application, run `start.bat`.

 <a name="mac-linux"></a>

 ### For Mac / Linux Users:

-If you are using a Unix-based operating system, you will need to manually perform the steps listed in the setup.bat file, as batch files are not executable on Unix systems.
-In general, you would need to:
+If you are using a Unix-based operating system, you will need to manually perform the steps listed in the `setup.bat` file, as batch files are not executable on Unix systems.
+Generally, you will need to:

-- Install the dependencies listed in package.json for each of the directories
+- Install the dependencies listed in `package.json` for each of the directories.
-- Manually create a .env file and provide the required valus as listed in the setup.bat file
+- Manually create a `.env` file and provide the required values as listed in the `setup.bat` file.

-If you need more help with executing these commands, I recommend simply asking ChatGPT to provide you with the equivalent .sh commands.
+If you need more help with executing these commands, I recommend asking ChatGPT to provide you with the equivalent `.sh` commands.